13 Client Supply Items – Bathroom – sanitary ware and water pressure

 Believe it or not, but the actual water pressure plays a great part in options available for designing a bathroom.
 Water pressure tends to be an issue in most properties.
 Thames Water, the prevalent supplier, only guarantees 1 bar pressure, which is reduced greatly by the time the water serves any first floor bathrooms, and is almost completely gone by the time it reaches the loft level.

 Replacing your old water tank with a new combi(nation) boiler does not improve water pressure.
-For this you need to install a megaflo system, which is a large storage tank, with pumps, that greatly improves water pressure.
+For this, you need to install a megaflo system, which is a large storage tank, with pumps, which greatly improves water pressure.
 This means you can have that big walk-in shower with an appropriately sized large shower head.

 Each one of these rooms can have a distinct style, different from its immediate surroundings.
 It is a good idea to keep one bath in the property – or if you are more of a shower person, a walk-in shower is a very stylish option.
 13 Client Supply Items – Bathroom